DenisBrunet/Cartool/README.md

 It enables seamless real-time integration of diverse modalities such as EEG, electrodes, and MRI.
 Offering an array of tools, including preprocessing for EEG, electrodes, and MRI, as well as frequency and micro-states analysis, and electrical source imaging.

 Developed in C++ for _Windows_, Cartool is highly optimized for parallel processing, has a very small memory footprint, and very few dependencies.
-It has been undergoing continuous development since 1996, thanks to the [_Functional Brain Mapping_](https://neurocenter-unige.ch/research-groups/christoph-michel/), Geneva, and [_CIBM_](https://www.cibm.ch), Lausanne.
+It has been undergoing continuous development since 1996, thanks to the [_Functional Brain Mapping Lab_](https://neurocenter-unige.ch/research-groups/christoph-michel/), Geneva, and [_CIBM_](https://www.cibm.ch), Lausanne.

+## Pre-compiled releases
+The latest compiled version of Cartool can be found **[here](https://github.com/DenisBrunet/Cartool/releases/latest)**, and all previous versions **[there](https://github.com/DenisBrunet/Cartool/releases)**.

 ## Compiling from sources
 The [BUILDING](https://github.com/DenisBrunet/Cartool/blob/main/BUILDING.md) page describes all the steps and the necessary tools needed to fully compile Cartool from the source code.

-You can also find the latest stable release already compiled here: [_Cartool Community Downloads_](https://sites.google.com/site/cartoolcommunity/downloads).

 ## Contributing
 Our contribution policy is specified in the [CONTRIBUTING](https://github.com/DenisBrunet/Cartool/blob/main/CONTRIBUTING.md) page.